NoiseControllers/ogars-bots-blocker/README.md

 3. Bocker = Currently Testing my stuff to block 2. from 1.
 Not just this but some more security if this way will work.

 4. Is just this "Readme" For As Time As I Haven't Finished My Tests!
+And Getting The Wanted Result!